robconery/blog/_posts/2012-07-04-try-it-quiet.md

 ---
 layout: post
 title: Try It Quiet
-summary: "At NDC 2012, I was set to give a talk on NodeJS, and what it's like to work with it.
-I dislike the quick \"hey neat wow\" demos - but how do you show what it's like on a daily basis to a room full of people who have likely never tried it?"
+summary: 'At NDC 2012, I was set to give a talk on NodeJS, and what it''s like to work with it.
+I dislike the quick "hey neat wow" demos - but how do you show what it''s like on a daily basis to a room full of people who have likely never tried it?'
 image: "/img/enjoy-the-silence.jpeg"
 date: "2012-07-04"
 uuid: "AFcWSCtK-icjn-ubVq-SMMV-uh0lB01tKaBw"